 Tax Treatment

 When Bitcoin is sold for a profit, it is subject to capital gains tax, just like any other commodity.
-This approach, however, differs greatly among jurisdictions, which can influence people’s decisions about where and how to invest in Bitcoin.
+This approach, however, differs significantly among jurisdictions, which can influence people’s decisions about where and how to invest in Bitcoin.

 Institutional Adoption